webix-hub/docs/data/api/refs/ui.htmlform_events.md

 - api/link/ui.htmlform_onbeforeload_event.md - occurs immediately before data loading has been started
 - api/link/ui.htmlform_onbeforerender_event.md - occurs immediately before the component has been rendered
 - api/link/ui.htmlform_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.htmlform_onchange_event.md - fires when data in the input is changed
+- api/link/ui.htmlform_onchange_event.md - fires when data in the input or related form/toolbar is changed
 - api/link/ui.htmlform_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.htmlform_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.htmlform_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )